Migrating from ECDSA to OAuth2

 Am I required to switch if I'm using ECDSA?

-No, however we do highly recommend it.
 While there is currently no ETA, we do plan to eventually sunset ECDSA authentication and only support JWT Auth Token authentication.

 Use a JWT auth token instead of private keys for signing requests.